arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/memory-partitioning/content.md

 1. **Initialize and erase the QSPI Flash memory**: The sketch initializes the QSPI Flash memory of the Opta™ device and erases its content to prepare the memory for new firmware and data.
 One of the built-in LEDs of the device is used to indicate the progress of the memory-erasing process.

-2. **Create partitions and format them in the QSPI Flash memory**: The sketch creates and formats partitions in the QSPI Flash memory for the Wi-Fi firmware, Over-The-Air (OTA) updates functionality and certificates storage.
+2. **Create partitions and format them in the QSPI Flash memory**: The sketch creates and formats partitions in the QSPI Flash memory for the Wi-Fi firmware, Over-The-Air (OTA) updates functionality, and certificates storage.

 3. **Write Wi-Fi firmware and certificates data**: The sketch writes the Wi-Fi firmware and certificate data to the appropriate partitions in the QSPI Flash memory.
 It also flashes the memory-mapped Wi-Fi firmware and certificates.